 I had been making signs since 2011 successfully.
 It was a full-time job but also allowed me to be there for my children, so I had the best of both worlds.
 I worked hard and long hours, but it worked for me as a natural introvert, I like nothing more than to be in my own home.
 A social life was not something I had!

 Over the years I had quite a roller coaster of a time with my husband (my eldest 2 children's dad), which sadly ended in divorce.
 I kept on going, using my business as my distraction, and my income.
 I was quite blinkered and really quite unaware of anything else going on around me.
 I, and my family were safe in the little bubble I had created.
-I went on to meet my current partner (by chance - a whole other story!), we eventually discussed bringing new life into the world, and I finally felt I had found my happiness.
+I went on to meet my current partner (by chance - a whole other story!), and to cut a long story short, we eventually discussed bringing new life into the world, and I finally felt I had found my happiness.
 My bubble became larger!

 During my pregnancy, my ex-husband had reached out to me.
 He dropped the children off after they had stayed with him for the weekend, and complained of headaches he had been having, I advised him to visit the doctors if he was truly worried.
 The following day he had a minor accident, driving into the back of someone’s car.
 An ambulance took him to hospital as he complained of pain in his head and that he couldn't push the brake to stop his car!
 He had tests and scans.
 He rang me to express his worry.
 It had been a couple of weeks with no news, so I kept on telling him, it can't be serious otherwise he would have been informed by now.
 What did I know!
 Turns out he had 2, Grade 4 Glioblastomas, and was given 6 months to live!